ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/Embedded.dotnet.markdown

 {CODE-TABS/}

 ### Get Server Url

-For getting the server url you only need to call `GetServerUriAsync` method, this async method will return `Uri` object.
-If `StartServer` is not yet complete this method will wait for the server to start.
+The `GetServerUriAsync` method can be used to retrieve the Embedded server URL.
+It must be called after server was started, because it waits for the server initialization to complete.
+The URL can be used for example for creating a custom document store, omitting the `GetDocumentStore` method entirely.

 {CODE get_server_url_async@Server/Embedded.cs /}

-## Remarks
+{PANEL/}

+{PANEL:Remarks}

-* You can have only one instance of `EmbeddedServer`.
+* You can have only one instance of `EmbeddedServer`
-* {NOTE: Open RavenDB studio in the browser}
-You can open the studio in the browser with `OpenStudioInBrowser` method {CODE open_in_browser@Server/Embedded.cs /}
-{NOTE /}
-*RavenDB Embedded by deafult runs the server with dotnet that can be found in PATH, if you want to use a different one or if you don't have dotnet installed you can download it from [here](https://www.microsoft.com/net/download/dotnet-core/2.1), and change `DotNetPath` from `ServerOptions` to the path of the new **dotnet.exe** and use it to run the server.
-{CODE run_with_dotnet_path@Server\Embedded.cs /}
+* Method `EmbeddedServer.Instance.OpenStudioInBrowser()` can be used to open an browser instance with Studio

+{PANEL/}